contentful/contentful-export/README.md

   --include-drafts    Export Drafts entiries, a preview token needs to be provided when the value is true [boolean]

-  --preview-token     Preview API token for the space to be exported. [string]

   --download-assets   Download the assets along with the exported data [boolean]

   --rate-limit                    How many request per period of time, default 6 [number]